ColOfAbRiX/tankwar/README.md

 ##Quick Start

-### Run the simulation

-The quick start assumes you are using the [Reccomended Settings][CONTRIBUTING.md]

-* Clone the repository from Github `git clone git@github.com:ColOfAbRiX/tankwar.git`
-* Open the command line and browse to the repository directory
-* Run `sbt run`
+For quick start read the [Getting Started](CONTRIBUTING.md) section in the CONTRIBUTING.md file

 ##Topics touched by the project